How Should I Prepare My Child For Kindergarten?

 - If your child is beyond the age of 3, your child may qualify for therapy or a developmental preschool program through the public school system or Indiana’s Head Start program.

 - Give your young child the best possible basis for success with resources through Brighter Futures, including knowledge on learning and play, health and wellness, and resources to help find childcare.

-- Start saving for their future through an Indiana CollegeChoice 529 Direct Savings Plan contest entry here, and start learning more early with the pre-k edition of Learn More Magazine.
+- Start saving for their future through an Indiana CollegeChoice 529 Direct Savings Plan here, and start learning more early with the pre-k edition of Learn More Magazine.
 Click here for more info.